 Place Spike on a flat surface and lock both brakes, see figure 3.5.1.
-Park the wheelchair in the same direction next to Spike and lock the brakes on your wheelchair as well.
+Park the wheelchair in the same direction next to Spike and lock the brakes.
 Boarding can be done in several ways depending on the user's preference.
 A suggestion is as follows: